 Pros: A good social network for reaching younger users, custom Geofilter feature.

 Cons: Content is fleeting, hard to gain a following.

 Snapchat’s active users skew a lot younger than the other social platforms: 78% of those 18 to 24 are using Snapchat.
 But for the older demographics, it’s 7%.

 Snapchat works well as an add-on social media network, so, if you have a decent following elsewhere, and you want to leverage it to help your business, there’s a lot of opportunity.

 However, if you only have time to run one or two social networks, Snapchat probably isn’t going to be the number one pick.

-Your content goes away quickly (or immediately), and it’s challenging to gain a bunch of followers without leveraging other networks.
-It’s worth looking into in addition other networks.
+Your content goes away quickly (or immediately), and it’s challenging to gain a high number of followers without leveraging other networks.

 The challenge is that Snapchat started as such an interpersonal platform, with one person sending photos or videos to one person or a small group of friends.
 So, it’s harder to gain a following as a business on this platform.
-And, with Instagram stories growing so quickly, it’s much easier to gain an audience using by Instagram’s tools and using stories to help sell your business than by trying to grow your Snapchat followers.
+With Instagram Stories growing so quickly, it’s much easier to gain an audience using by Instagram’s tools and using stories to help sell your business than by trying to grow your Snapchat followers.